-That indicates a problem with your network connection.
-And that can be baffling if all other apps and services work without a problem.
-This guide will help troubleshoot it with solutions for the ‘Your connection was interrupted’ error in Chrome.
+As you can probably already guess, the error indicates an issue with your network connection.
+And that can be baffling, especially if all other apps and services work without a problem.
+To help out, we’ve listed a few useful solutions that will help fix the error in no time.

-1. Restart Wi-Fi Router
+1. Restart Your Router

 2. Flush DNS cache